BlazeZheng/simple-nas-music-player/README.md

 - CORS Restrictions: Configured a specific list of allowed domains instead of using the wildcard "*".
 - File Type Validation: Only specific audio file formats are permitted.
 - Prevention of Directory Traversal Attacks: Ensured all access remains within the designated music directory.
+- Fixed a bug where FLAC files would not automatically switch to the next track during playback.

 Additionally, it was found that the watchdog program resolves most FLAC music playback issues, but some songs still get stuck and fail to switch to the next track.
 Solutions for further improvements are currently under investigation.